learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Program Creation and Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Added a page where you can modify all of the settings for a program (``/manage/[one]/[two]/settings``), including settings associated with the program itself, teacher registration, and student registration.
+- Added a page where you can modify the tag settings for a program (``/manage/[one]/[two]/tags``), with documentation and defaults for every tag.
+- Added a page where you can modify the global tag settings (``/manage/tags``), with documentation and defaults for every tag.

 Onsite changes
 ~~~~~~~~~~~~~~